soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

-In this module, we are going to use the [directory](https://hackage.haskell.org/package/directory-1.3.7.0/docs/System-Directory.html) and [filepath](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath.html) libraries to manipulate directories, files, and filepaths.
+In this module, we are going to use the [directory](https://hackage.haskell.org/package/directory-1.3.7.0/docs/System-Directory.html) and [filepath](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath.html) libraries to manipulate directories, files, and file paths.
 We'll use the new abstractions we've learned, `Traversable` and `Monad`, and the concepts and types we've learned about: `Either`, `IO`, and exceptions.